phytec-labs/peaks/README.md

 4. Change to the bsp environment directory `cd peaks`
 5. Checkout the build environment branch you want (currently go for Rainier) `git checkout -t origin/rainier`
 6. create your own branch
-7. Modify whatever build scripts you want in the bsp-build-scripts folder
+7. Modify whatever build scripts you want in the bsp-build-scripts folder.
+You could change the machine target, manifest file, etc.
 8. Think of a name for your docker image.
 We will use 'rainier' in the current quickstart
 9. Build the docker image ``docker build -t peaks:rainier `pwd` ``
 10. Run your docker container `docker run -it peaks:rainier`